annotation/text-fabric/docs/applib/displaysettings.md

     !!! hint "Big objects"
         Big objects are objects of a type that is bigger than the default condense type.
-fmt: string, optional `None`
-    `fmt` is the text format that will be used for the representation.
-    E.g. `text-orig-full`.

-    !!! hint "Text formats"
-        Use `T.formats` to inspect what text formats are available in your corpus.

 highlights: dict | set, optional `{}`
     When nodes such as verses and sentences and lines and cases are displayed